MrFantm/ColdCases/CaseScript.md

 This section is gonna be a bit long so sorry about that!
 I'll try my best to organize it in a way that's easy to read and understand!

+As a good rule of thumb to keep in mind, when you're dealing with opening, editing, or saving files, is to separate your tag with an "AT(@)" sign.
+When you're working with any sort of one line text command, separate your tag and the text with a colon (:).

 -----------------------------------------
 # Script Tags